Tactical urbanism: Origin

 The tactical urbanist movement takes inspiration from urban experiments including Ciclovía, Paris-Plages, and the introduction of plazas and pedestrian malls in New York City during the tenure of Janette Sadik-Khan as Commissioner of the New York City Department of Transportation.

 Tactical urbanism formally emerged as a movement following a meeting of the Next Generation of New Urbanist (CNU NextGen) group in November 2010 in New Orleans.
 A driving force of the movement is to put the onus back on individuals to take personal responsibility in creating sustainable buildings, streets, neighborhoods, and cities.
 Following the meeting, an open-source project called Tactical Urbanism: Short TermAction | Long Term Change was developed by a group from NextGen to define tactical urbanism and to promote various interventions to improve urban design and promote positive change in neighbourhoods and communities.

+Examples

+Honolulu, Hawaii has some of the highest pedestrian fatality rates in the United States (Wong 2012).
+Many of their busiest intersections reflect city standards from years past without modification as the quantity of vehicular traffic and associated speeds have changed dramatically.
+Some residents chose to take a stand in 2014.
+Within the crosswalk of one of these busy intersections, residents altered the crosswalk lines so that they spelled out "Aloha," the traditional Hawaiian salutation.
+While the perpetrators sought to introduce a level of humanity to the dangerous location, city officials stated that the change was a "deviation from the standard."

+In spring of 2016, the city of Chicago posted unique "no right turn" signage to an intersection.
+To call attention to this new condition, an unknown person installed two small planter boxes within the crosswalk with flowering plants.
+Many responded positively while local businesses expressed concern for the traffic pattern change and its effect on their business.

 Types of interventions

-Tactical urbanism projects vary significantly in scope, size, budget, and support.
+Tactical urbanism projects vary significantly in scope, size, budget, legality, and support.
 Projects often begin as grassroots interventions and spread to other cities, and are in some cases later adopted by municipal governments as best practices.
 Some common interventions are listed below: